telwoo/final-project/New_README.md

 # Final Project - Diamonds 💎 are forever... but is their value? 🧐

 ## Presentation
-The presentation will outline a synopsis of what our overall project signifies.
+<sup> The presentation will outline a synopsis of what our overall project signifies. </sup>

 ### Selected topic
   - Analyzing the measurements and classifications of diamonds